thekalinga/books-raw/repo/prison-conditions-in-India-hrw-report/book.md

 riding on a train without a ticket and spent thirty years in a Bihar jail awaiting trial.
 The police had forgotten about him.
-His case papers were lost.… Had his case not been unearthed by a civil liberties group, and his release ordered by a high court judge, he would be locked up to this day."
+His case papers were lost. … Had his case not been unearthed by a civil liberties group, and his release ordered by a high court judge, he would be locked up to this day."
 Trevor